Fast, Exact and Scalable Dynamic Ridesharing: Preliminaries.

 \subsection{Customizable Contraction Hierarchies.}

-\emph{Customizable contraction hierarchies} (CCH)~\cite{DibbeltSW16} are a three-phase technique, splitting CH preprocessing into a relatively slow metric-independent phase and a much faster customization phase.
+\emph{Customizable contraction hierarchies} (CCHs)~\cite{DibbeltSW16} are a three-phase technique, splitting CH preprocessing into a relatively slow metric-independent phase and a much faster customization phase.
 The metric-independent phase computes a \emph{separator decomposition}~\cite{BauerCRW16} of the unweighted graph, determines an associated \emph{nested dissection order}~\cite{George73} on the vertices, and contracts them in this order without running witness searches (which depend on the metric).
 Therefore, it adds every potential shortcut.
 The customization phase computes the lengths of the edges in the hierarchy by processing them in bottom-up fashion.
 To process an edge~$(u, w)$, it enumerates all triangles~$\{v, u, w\}$ where $v$ has lower rank than $u$ and $w$, and checks whether the path~$\langle u, v, w \rangle$ improves the length of $(u, w)$.
-Alternatively, Buchhold et al.~\cite{BuchholdSW19b} enumerate all triangles~$\{u, w, v'\}$ where $v'$ has higher rank than $u$ and $w$, and check if the path~$\langle v', u, w \rangle$ improves the length of $(v', w)$, accelerating the customization phase by a factor of 2.
+Alternatively, Buchhold et al.~\cite{BuchholdSW19} enumerate all triangles~$\{u, w, v'\}$ where $v'$ has higher rank than $u$ and $w$, and check if the path~$\langle v', u, w \rangle$ improves the length of $(v', w)$, accelerating the customization phase by a factor of 2.

-There are two known query algorithms.
-First, one can run a standard CH query without modification.
-In addition, Dibbelt et al.~\cite{DibbeltSW16} describe a query algorithm based on the \emph{elimination tree} of the augmented graph.
-The parent of a vertex in the elimination tree is its lowest-ranked higher neighbor in the augmented graph.
-Bauer et al.~\cite{BauerCRW16} prove that the ancestors of a vertex~$v$ in the elimination tree are exactly the set of vertices in the CH search space of $v$.
-Hence, the elimination tree query algorithm explores the search space by traversing a path in the elimination tree, thereby avoiding a priority queue completely.
-Buchhold et al.~\cite{BuchholdSW19b} propose further optimizations for the elimination tree query, which achieve significant speedups for short-range queries by additional pruning during the search.
+There are two query algorithms.
+First, one can run a standard CH query.
+Second, there is a query algorithm based on the \emph{elimination tree} of the hierarchy.
+The parent of a vertex in the elimination tree is the lowest-ranked of its higher-ranked neighbors in the hierarchy.
+Bauer et al.~\cite{BauerCRW16} prove that the ancestors of a vertex~$v$ in the elimination tree are exactly the set of vertices scanned by a Dijkstra-based CCH search from $v$.
+An elimination tree search from $v$ therefore scans all vertices in the CCH search space of $v$ in order of increasing rank by traversing the path in the elimination tree from $v$ to the root.
+As elimination tree queries use no priority queues, they are usually faster than Dijkstra-based CCH queries.
+Buchhold et al.~\cite{BuchholdSW19} propose further optimizations for the elimination tree search.